arielnlee/ensemble-effect/README.md

 - Gradient Scaling: Gradient Scaling is employed to address the issue of small gradients during mixed-precision training.

 ## Results
-The model was evaluated on the Kaggle competition test set and achieved a cosine similarity score of 0.55865, placing it in the top 11% of the competition, with a ranking of 107 out of 981 participating teams.
+At the time of writing, the model was evaluated on the Kaggle competition test set and achieved a cosine similarity score of 0.55865, placing it in the top 11% of the competition, with a ranking of 107 out of 981 participating teams.
 The ensemble model combines fine-tuned OpenAI CLIP, ViT Large models, and the CLIP Interrogator (BLIP+CLIP) to achieve superior performance over state-of-the-art models like BLIP.
 The custom dataset consisting of 105 image-prompt pairs played a vital role in enabling the model to learn the latent associations between prompts and images.

 ## Conclusion
 This research contributes to an enhanced understanding of the relationship between prompts and images and offers potential advancements in generative models, prompt engineering, and multi-modal learning domains.
 Furthermore, the model's high ranking in the competition highlights its potential to outperform traditional image captioning models and avoid costly pre-training while leveraging pre-trained models.